pablodecm/paper-inferno/paper/paper.md

 While extremely promising, the most performing solutions are designed for a subset inference problems at the LHC and require considerable changes in the way the inference is carried out.
-The aim of this work is different, we try to learn sample summary statistics that be a plug-in replacement of classifier-based dimensionality reduction and can be applied to general likelihood-free problems where the effect of the parameters can be modelled or approximated.
+The aim of this work is different, we try to learn sample summary statistics that may act as a plug-in replacement of classifier-based dimensionality reduction and can be applied to general likelihood-free problems where the effect of the parameters can be modelled or approximated.